gtb-2022-xiao-zixuan/.github/profile/README.md

 https://doi.org/10.1117/12.2577473

-Now, I am working on big data analysis based on spark.
+Now, I am working on big data analysis based on Spark.
 We may study together if you are keen on it as well.

 Glad to meet you in Shenzhen next year!